Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: METHODS

 A total of 45 stars had light curves from which we could not measure and assign a pulsation period.
-This was either due to saturation issues or a strong long secondary period that made small amplitude variability difficult to constrain.
-This reduced the sample of stars with ASAS-SN pulsation periods to 289.
+This was either due to saturation issues, a strong long secondary period that made small amplitude variability difficult to constrain, or irregular behaviour.
+This reduced the sample of stars with ASAS-SN pulsation periods to 282.
 Approximately half (23/45) of these were Tc-yes stars, which constitutes 21\% of the Tc-yes sample -- these usually saturated the ASAS-SN photometry due to their bright intrinsic luminosities and closer distances.
-For these stars, we separately gathered pulsation periods from VSX and assigned them to pulsation modes.
-Of these, 7 did not have VSX periods, with 3 having no VSX entry at all (HD 120179, BD+79 156, HD 288833), though they are clearly variable.
-Of the stars that had VSX periods, we also verified the ASAS light curves of CD$-$32$^{\circ}$5117, as its period was suspiciously close to 180 d (half year alias) and unusually long for its low luminosity.
-After re-analysing the ASAS light curve, we report a revised pulsation period of 31.8 d for CD$-$32$^{\circ}$5117, with a possible LSP of 1618 d.
-We were also able to measure new periods for some stars with no VSX period using V-band light curves from the ASAS database: HD 288833 (20.9 d), HD 120179 (44.5 d \& 60.8 d) and NQ Pup (76: d).
-This brought the final number of stars with pulsation periods to 307.
+To measure more reliable periods for these stars, we looked to the archival photometry from the Kyoto/Kiso/Kamogata Wide-field Survey (KWS) \citep{maehara_kws_2014}\footnote{\url{http://kws.cetus-net.org/~maehara/VSdata.py}}.
+This survey has long-baseline ($>10$ year) light curve data for many bright variable stars in the northern hemisphere in the Johnson V-, Ic- and B-bands, which warrant further investigation in the context of long period variable stars.
+These light curves were also complemented with V-band light curves from the ASAS survey.
+We were able to make period measurements for 26 of the 45 saturated stars, bringing the total count of stars with no reliable periods down to 19.
+For the remaining stars, we separately gathered pulsation periods from VSX and assigned them to pulsation modes.
+Of these, 8 did not have VSX periods, with 3 having no VSX entry at all (BD+79 156, CSS 1230, S1* 628), though they appear to be variables from ASAS-SN data.
+After follow up analysis on the ASAS and KWS light curves, we report revised and new pulsation periods for the following notable examples: CD$-$32$^{\circ}$5117 has a period of 28.8 d, instead of the 180 d period in VSX (a possible half-year alias effect), and TV Aur has a period of 82 d with an LSP of roughly 1000 d instead of the 182 d in VSX.
+New periods for some stars with no VSX period include: HD 288833 (16.1 d, possible 3rd overtone mode Tc-yes), HD 120179 (44.5 d \& 60.8 d, ASAS 134918-5522.9), NQ Pup (37 \& 51 d, Tc-yes), BD$-$18$^{\circ}$2608 ($\sim60$ d and short LSP, see Section \ref{s:low_mass_cases}) and CY Cyg (148 d, an irregular Tc-yes SC-type star).
+We also report a new likely LSP of 497 d for the Tc-yes S-type star V1139 Tau.
+This brought the final number of stars with pulsation periods to 317.